-Content Note: Rated R for disturbing sexuality & violence.
+Content Note: Rated R for disturbing sensuality & violence.
 So, only watch this one if you’re okay with explicit content.

 #147 The Raven (2012)

-Why You Should Watch: This gothic thriller is loosely based on the Edgar Allan Poe poem, “The Raven.”
-John Cusack stars as Poe as he partners with a detective trying to solve a series of murders inspired by Poe’s stories.
+Why You Should Watch: This thriller is loosely based on the Edgar Allan Poe poem, “The Raven.”
+John Cusack stars as Poe as he partners with a detective trying to solve a series of homicides inspired by Poe’s stories.

-With plenty of gothic elements and some romance, it’s worth watching if you like crime stories.
+With plenty of eerie elements and some romance, it’s worth watching if you like crime stories.